benbalter/benbalter.github.com/_posts/2012-10-15-open-source-is-not-a-verb.md

 * **Shared Vision** - Open source developers want to get behind a cause.
 Think of it as analogous to volunteering for a political campaign.
 They want to know what the project stands for, and where it is going.
 If they contribute, what will their code be used for in a six months or a year?
 * **Clear Goals** - What's the goal of the project?
 What's the roadmap look like?
 Do you trust the community enough to share it?
 Can they shape that roadmap or is it set in stone?
 * **Active Development** - When's the last public commit?
-Are you commiting privately, bundling together a release and then blessing the community with your efforts or is development occuring in the open?
+Are you commiting privately, bundling together a release and then blessing the community with your efforts or is development occurring in the open?
 * **Us/Them Mentality** - Is there a class system between paid/unpaid contributors?
 Are outside contributions handled with equal footing?
 Are any outside developers delegated authority or given commit access?
 * **Mechanics** - Is it in version control or just a static download?
 Is the bug tracker public?
 Can I comment and submit?
 What about documentation?
 Is it maintained in a wiki?
 * **Communication** - Can developers communicate directly or must they go through the parent organization? (e.g., announcement verses conversation models)